lepakko683/CelestialWizardry/README.md

 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not, try the steps again.

 ####Setup Gradle
+**Celestial Wizardry has Gradle in its repository, so if you want to, can skip this part!**
 Gradle is used to execute the various build tasks when compiling Celestial Wizardry.

 1. Download and install Gradle.